CentreSecuriteIA/textbook/includes/abbreviations.md

 *[Multipolar scenario]: A scenario in which there end up being multiple powerful decision makers.
+*[multipolar scenario]: A scenario in which there end up being multiple powerful decision makers.
+*[multipolar takeoff]: A scenario in which there end up being multiple powerful decision makers.
+*[Multipolar takeoff]: A scenario in which there end up being multiple powerful decision makers.
 *[Multipolarity]: A scenario in which there end up being multiple powerful decision makers.

 *[Unipolar scenario]: A scenario in which there ends up being a single powerful decision maker.
+*[unipolar scenario]: A scenario in which there ends up being a single powerful decision maker.
+*[unipolar takeoff]: A scenario in which there ends up being a single powerful decision maker.
+*[Unipolar takeoff]: A scenario in which there ends up being a single powerful decision maker.
 *[Unipolarity]: A scenario in which there ends up being a single powerful decision maker.

 *[Out-of-distribution]: A case is out-of-distribution if it is very different from the cases the system encountered during training.